Timeline of legal battle over brain-damaged Archie Battersbee’s life support

 Case returns to High Court just hours before doctors plan to end treatment

-Doctors are due to switch off Archie Battersbee’s life support on Monday unless a court issues a last-minute reprieve.
+Doctors are due to switch off a 12 year-old boy’s life support unless a court issues a last-minute reprieve.

-His family has been involved in months-long legal battle with medical professionals who say they should stop treating the 12-year-old as he is brain-stem dead.
+Archie Battersbee’s family has been involved in months-long legal battle with medical professionals who say they should stop treating the child as he is brain-stem dead.

-But a last-minute hearing has now been granted after the United Nations said it also wanted to look into the case.
+His loved ones have taken their fight to keep him on life support to the Supreme Court, the High Court, the UN and the European Court of Human Rights.

-Archie’s mother, Hollie Dance, has described the months since her son’s injury as an “emotional rollercoaster”.
+His mother Hollie Dance has described the months since her son’s injury as an “emotional rollercoaster” .

+Speaking on Thursday, she said: “I don’t think any other parent should have to go through this.

+“I’ve said from day one I totally understand and respect that some parents out there might choose to do things differently, and I as a person totally respect other people’s decisions and other people’s views.

 Here is a timeline of the case: